Algorithmic subsampling under multiway clustering: The Multiway Algorithmic Subsampling

-Adapting the ideas of \citet*{Ng2017} and \citet*{LeeNg2020ARE,LeeNg2020sketching} to our framework of two-way clustered data, we propose the following multiway algorithmic subsampling procedure.
+Adapting the ideas of \citet*{LeeNg2020ARE,LeeNg2020sketching} to our framework of two-way clustered data, we propose the following multiway algorithmic subsampling procedure.
 (We remark that the algorithmic subsampling is different from the subsampling as a resampling method.)
 Let $p_{NM}$ denote the probability of subsample selection that may depend on the current sample size $(N,M)$.
-Generate i.i.d Bernoulli$\left(p_{NM}\right)$ random variables $\{Z_{ij}: 1 \le i \le N, 1 \le j \le M\}$ independently from data, and let $\hat L = \sum_{i=1}^N \sum_{j=1}^M Z_{ij}$ denote the number of non-zero elements.
+Generate i.i.d Bernoulli$\left(p_{NM}\right)$ random variables $\{Z_{ij}: 1 \le i \le N, 1 \le j \le M\}$ independently from data.
+Let $\hat L = \sum_{i=1}^N \sum_{j=1}^M Z_{ij}$ denote the number of non-zero elements.
 Note that $\hat L$ follows Binomial$\left(NM,p_{NM}\right)$, and thus $L \equiv E[\hat L]=NMp_{NM}$ in particular.
-We let the binary random variable $Z_{ij}$ indicate the event that the $(i,j)$-th observation is selected (or in the sketched data), and $\hat L$ is thus the size of the selected subsample.
-In fact, this formulation of the algorithmic subsampling is called the Bernoulli subsampling, and is one of the alternative approaches to subsampling prposed by \citet*{LeeNg2020ARE}.
+In fact, this formulation of the algorithmic subsampling is called the Bernoulli subsampling, and is one of the alternative approaches to subsampling proposed by \citet*{LeeNg2020ARE}.
 We focus on this Bernoulli subsampling in this paper for simplicity as well as its desired property of the aforementioned robustness against degeneracy.
 That said, we remark that it is also feasible to use alternative subsampling methods (namely, the uniform subsampling with and without replacement) proposed by \citet*{LeeNg2020ARE}.

 We use $ \hat L^{-1}\sum_{i=1}^{N}\sum_{j=1}^{M}Z_{ij}f\left(W_{ij}\right) $ to estimate and make inference about $E[f(W_{ij})]$.
 To this end, we first develop the uniform weak law of large numbers and the central limit theorem under this setting of the multiway algorithmic subsampling in Sections \ref{sec:wlln} and \ref{sec:clt}, respectively.
 We then apply these basic theories in turn to establish the consistency and the asymptotic normality for the generalized method of moments and M-estimation in Sections \ref{sec:gmm} and \ref{sec:m}, respectively.
 Hereafter for conciseness of notations, $p_{NM}$ will be abbreviated as $p$.
 We let $[k]$ denote the set $\{1,...,k\}$ for any $k \in \mathbb{N}$, and let $[k]^c=\mathbb{N}\backslash[k]$ for any $k\in \mathbb{N}.$ We use the short-hand notation $\underline{C}=\min\left\{N,M\right\}$.
 Throughout the paper, the asymptotics is understood as $\underline{C}\to \infty$.
 For a vector $v\in \Real^k$, let $\|v\|$ denote the Euclidean norm of $v$.